Skip to content

 What to Do if Athlete’s Foot Keeps Coming Back?

-If athlete’s foot keeps recurring after an infection has subsided, it may be helpful to apply or spray a broad-spectrum antifungal on your feet once or twice a week as a preventive measure.
-This medication works against several pathogens.
+If athlete’s foot recurs after an infection subsides, it may be helpful to apply a broad-spectrum antifungal cream or spray to the feet once or twice a week as a preventive measure.
+These medications work against multiple pathogens, typically using active ingredients from the pyridone or azole groups.

-Maintaining a healthy lifestyle with a balanced diet, regular exercise, and sufficient sleep can also help strengthen your immune system, which contributes to protection against athlete’s foot.
+Living a healthy lifestyle with a vitamin-rich diet, exercise, and adequate sleep also strengthens the immune system, contributing to protection against athlete’s foot.

 *With material from dpa